 - One single plot per property located within the rear lines of the house and the rear property line in which ALL of the following conditions are met:

-- size does not exceed 225 square feet;
+A. size does not exceed 225 square feet.

 NOTE: Temporary wire fencing of welded wire mesh may be used to keep out small animals.
-Total height of fencing for vegetable gardens, including support, shall not exceed 36” and must be removed at the end of the planting season.
+Total height of fencing for vegetable gardens, including support, shall not exceed 36 inches and must be removed at the end of the planting season.

 When having any bulk garden materials delivered, please have items placed on your own property or driveway, not sidewalk, right-of-way, etc., and have reasonable amounts delivered.
 Items may not be stored in a visible location for more than 1 week.